ralphschindler/laragis/readme.md

 LaraGis provides geospatial database and Eloquent features to Laravel.

+Features:

+- Simple Entity API, for use in casting model properties
+- Fast serialization of geospatial data from MySql (not PHP userland) via `ST_AsGeoJSON()`

 ## Installation

 To get started with Socialite, add to your `composer.json` file as a dependency: